ExtensionFw/ExtensionFw/README.md

-# ExtensionFW - a web browser extension firewall
+# ExtensionFw - a web browser extension firewall

 The ExtensionFw package allows web sites and applications to REQUIRE, ALLOW, or REJECT specific Chromium-based browser extensions.
 Extension rule violations can be logged, notify the user, ping a beacon, or prevent the page from loading.
 Please note that this identification technique does not work in Firefox and Safari.